Don’t you hate it when you can feel a sore throat coming on and you just know you’re going to feel like crap in a day or two??

 Fortunately for us, the Coldbuster is easy to make at home, even if you’re not feeling your best.

 This drink is really simple and easy to make.
-It’s a combination of hot water, steamed lemonade, two types of tea and honey.
+It’s a combination of simple ingredients: hot water, steamed lemonade, two types of tea and honey.
+You can get all the ingredients at your local grocery store.

 If you order this drink at Starbucks, you can add an optional pump of peppermint syrup.